nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 The current approach includes some location privacy options for the geolocation in the Geolocation Information Cache.
 This may need to be expanded further in the future.

 ## OPEN ISSUES 3: Attested PTP
 Attested PTP is a software/hardware-based solution using Precision Time Protocol (PTP) for measuring proximity between hosts in a data center.
 However, this is a proposed enhancement to the existing PTP hardware and software, and there is currently no standard for attested PTP.
-There is a proposed authetication framework for PTP using symmetric key distribution (https://datatracker.ietf.org/doc/draft-ietf-ntp-nts-for-ptp/).
+There is a proposed authentication framework for PTP using symmetric key distribution (https://datatracker.ietf.org/doc/draft-ietf-ntp-nts-for-ptp/).

 ## OPEN ISSUES 4: Geotagging textual data
 Popular standard for geotagging photos/videos is EXIF.
 There is no standard for geotagging textual data.
 If there is no geolocation tag, data can be stored/processed in non-compliant locations.